 “We already knew, or at least suspected, that younger people are especially vulnerable to the stress of coming out.
 This is because they don’t have the psychological resources or personal independence to handle things themselves that they will have when they are older.”

 —2019 study author Geoffrey Ream of Adelphi University

-In addition to difficulty at home, LGBT youth in schools often face bullying, threats of injury, and sexual violence.
+In addition to difficulty at home, LGBTQ youth in schools often face bullying, threats of injury, and sexual violence.
 The following data on LGB teenagers comes from the YRBS: